lnsongxf/qfwr/README.md

 ```

-Of course, you can start `qfwr`'s interactive exercise in RStudio's **Tutorial** panel once installed.
+Of course, you can start `qfwr`'s interactive exercise in RStudio's **Tutorial** panel directly once installed.